UbuntuEvangelist/UbuntuEvangelist/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working at School Of Freelancing
+- 🔭 I’m currently working at schooloffreelancing.com
-- 🌱 I’m currently mentoring for Linux
 - 👯 I’m looking to collaborate on your project
 - 🤔 I’m looking for help from others too
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 📫 Reach me using Telegram @LinuxGun